nosferalatu/SimpleGPUHashTable/README.md

 An easy way to get CMake is to open a Visual Studio command prompt (in Windows, run "x64 Native Tools Command Prompt for VS 2019"; that will put CMake in your path).

+This should work on other CUDA-supported platforms, but I have not tested this.

 # Cloning

 ```